ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Analysis

-\textbf{Combining PRM with UHead.} PRMs and UHeads capture complementary aspects of reasoning quality: PRMs rely on textual cues from the generated rationale, while UHeads leverage internal uncertainty signals from the LLM itself.
-To explore whether these two perspectives can be synergistic, we train a logistic regression model that takes both the PRM score and the UHead score as input to predict step-level correctness labels.
-The model is trained on a random subset of 200 questions from the training set.
-Table~\ref{tab:uhead_plus_prm} reports the step-level PR-AUC, showing that this combination yields additional improvements.
-These findings suggest that integrating uncertainty-based and PRM-based signals is a promising direction for future work.
+\myparagraph{Synergy of PRMs and ReProbes.} PRMs and ReProbes capture complementary aspects of reasoning quality: PRMs rely on their own knowledge and textual cues from the generated rationale, whereas probes exploit internal signals of the LLM that encode model confidence.
+To explore whether these two perspectives can be synergistic, we train a logistic regression model that takes both the PRM score and the ReProbe score as input to predict step-level correctness labels.
+The model is trained on a random subset of 200 questions from the training set. \cref{tab:uhead_plus_prm} reports the step-level PR-AUC, showing that this combination yields additional improvements.
+This finding suggests that integrating confidence-based signal and the PRM external knowledge is a promising direction for future work.

-\textbf{Impact of data quantity and diversity.} In practice with budget constraint, it is important to understand the how data quantity and diversity influence UHead performance \cref{fig:log-scaling-alltasks} (top) shows that larger training sets, more questions and sampled reasoning trajectories, consistently improve UHead performance on both ID and OOD tasks.
+\myparagraph{Training data quantity and diversity.} We investigate how data quantity and diversity influence ReProbe performance. \cref{fig:log-scaling-avg} (left) shows that larger training sets, more questions, and sampled reasoning trajectories consistently improve ReProbe performance on both ID and OOD tasks.
 In practice, however, high-quality questions are often scarce, making it difficult to scale by prompt expansion alone.
-An alternative is to sample multiple reasoning trajectories per question.
-The bottom row of \cref{fig:log-scaling-alltasks} compares scaling strategies, demonstrating that trajectory sampling is an effective way to boost UHead performance.

-To examine the effect of data diversity, we train UHeads on two subsets of 2K questions from the training set: one highly similar and one highly diverse.
-Questions are embedded using Qwen3-Embedding-8B \citep{qwen3embedding}.
-The similar subset is formed by selecting the 2K nearest neighbors to the median embedding, while the diverse subset is constructed via farthest-first traversal \citep{GONZALEZ1985293}.
-Results in \cref{tab:diversity} show that data diversity benefits UHead performance.
+Alternatively, it is possible to sample multiple reasoning trajectories per question. \cref{fig:log-scaling-avg} (right) compares scaling strategies, demonstrating that trajectory sampling is an effective way to boost ReProbe performance.
+To study the impact of data diversity, we train ReProbes on two 2K-question subsets of training data: one highly homogeneous and one highly diverse.
+For similarity assessment, questions are embedded using Qwen3-Embedding-8B \citep{qwen3embedding}.
+The homogeneous subset is constructed by selecting the 2K nearest neighbors to the median embedding, whereas the diverse subset is obtained via farthest-first traversal \citep{GONZALEZ1985293}. \cref{tab:diversity} shows that increased data diversity leads to consistently improved ReProbe performance.

-\textbf{Scaling $N$.} In Figure~\ref{fig:abl-bon}, we present the best-of-$N$ performance on GSM8k and ScienceQA for different values $1 \le N \le 10$.
-On GSM8k, performance improves with larger $N$ for almost all methods, with both UHead variants consistently achieving the best results across most settings, outperforming the PRM-based baselines.
-On ScienceQA, accuracy also increases as $N$ grows, but the differences between methods are smaller, and all approaches perform comparably.